List of Top 10 characters: Officer Jenny "Multi-Woman" McCambridge

-An officer capable of generating several bodies at once, each with a different super-power, somehow connected to her chakras.
+Jenny is an officer capable of generating several bodies at once, each with a different super-power, somehow connected to her chakras.
 Super-speed, flame-wielding, flight and becoming a giantess are among the abilities she has displayed.

 Officer Joe Pi

-A robot (although he prefers to be called "post-organic" or "Ferro-American") who is extremely talented at his job and highly skilled at interpersonal relations.
+Joe Pi is a robot (although he prefers to be called "post-organic" or "Ferro-American") who is extremely talented at his job and highly skilled at interpersonal relations.
 He replaces Girl One as Irma Geddon's partner after her death, to a cold reception from his fellow officers.
 His skill as an officer and his kindness with Irma's family however cause them to quickly become close friends.
 As a robot, he apparently experiences emotions but can not display them, and has a sardonic sense of humour.
 He frequently outsmarts and teases bigoted Officer Cheney much to the amusement of other officers.
 Using psychology, he convinces Atoman of the Seven Sentinels, a pedophile, to commit suicide after he and Irma agree that he will not receive a fair trial.
-He is modelled after 1970s Japanese anime Super Robots, most notably Mazinger, and his head resembles Joe Pineapples from 2000AD's ABC Warriors.
+He is modelled after 1970s Japanese anime about Super Robots, most notably Mazinger, though his head and name resemble Joe Pineapples from 2000AD's ABC Warriors.